swagger-atlas/atlas/README.md

 4. Customize as per your needs
     - Copy local.py.template to local.py in Settings folder and fill in the appropriate settings
+    - Copy hooks.py.template to hooks.py in Settings folder and write the appropriate definition for functions

 How to Use